remiminnebo/remiminnebo.github.io_old/_posts/2020-09-30-logic-app-remediation.md

 ![Crepe](../assets/img/logicapps/ss6.png){: .mx-auto.d-block :}

-In Logic Apps on a specific trigger (This can be on a schedule or triggered from a http request) we run a task for each PolicyDefinitionAction of effect "deployIfNotExists" or "Modify" that is **non-compliant**
+In Logic Apps on a specific trigger (This can be on a schedule or triggered from a http request) we run a task for each PolicyDefinitionAction of effect "deployIfNotExists" or "Modify" that is **non-compliant**.

+For every resource we receive, the logic app will loop and send out a PUT operation on the Azure Management API to initiate a remediation task.

 ![Crepe](../assets/img/logicapps/ss7.png){: .mx-auto.d-block :}